whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 I just kept seeing the same patterns of greed, discrimination, and corruption in every unhealthy nation, from Peru to North Korea to Russia, similar to the USA.

 Over time I got jaded.
 It seemed like corruption is just part of human nature, an inescapable aspect of every nation.
-But these stories showed me that it really is possible to live in a beautiful way with other people, not just in a family or friendly neighborhood, but _we can have a whole nation where respect is the norm._
+But these stories show that it really is possible to live in a beautiful way with other people, not just in a family or friendly neighborhood, but _we can have a whole nation where respect is the norm._

 For most of my life, I just did not know what a healthy nation looked like.
 I'd never found any "experts" who had any idea either.